edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 #### settin-up the configuration

-All the files regardding this step can be found in the following directory : `docker-images/apache-reverse-proxy-dynamic-loadbalance`
+All the files regarding this step can be found in the following directory : `docker-images/apache-reverse-proxy-dynamic-loadbalance`

 In order to enable the load balancing, the `config-template.php` file has been modified like so :
 ```php